vinnicc/dota/README.md

 Dota is a Ruby client for the [Dota 2 WebAPI](https://wiki.teamfortress.com/wiki/WebAPI#Dota_2).
 It provides an easy way to access matches, players, heroes, items, and other public Dota 2 objects in an opinionated manner.

-This gem is in alpha.
-Take note when upgrading.
+This gem is in alpha, keep that in mind when upgrading.
+Documentation is also still lacking.
+In the meantime, you can do `SomeClass.instance_methods(false)` to see what methods are exposed.
+See [Core Classes](#core-classes) for more info.

 ## Installation